-Setting Description Factory Default IP Address Enter the IP address of Syslog server 1/2/3, used by your network.
-None Port Destination (1 to 65535) Enter the UDP port of Syslog server 1/2/3.
+Setting Description Factory Default

+IP Address Enter the IP address of Syslog server 1/2/3, used by your None

+network.

+Port Destination Enter the UDP port of Syslog server 1/2/3.
 514

+(1 to 65535)

-NOTE T
+NOTE The

 The following events will be recorded into the Moxa switch's Event Log table, and will then be sent to the specified Syslog Server: